nschumac/42cursus03-Philosophers/README.md

 # 42cursus03-Philosophers
 ## Description:
-This goal of this project was to create a small 2D game, where you can collect "collectables" and exit the world.
-We used the MiniLibX graphics library.
+The goal of this project is to create a simulation, in which you try to keep "philosophers" alive.
+They have a strict pattern that they follow -> eat, sleep, think, eat, ... <-.
+In the simulation the philosophers are sitting at a round table and are sharing forks.
+This means that two philosophers next to each other can never eat at the same time (in the code this is done through the use of mutex locks).

 ## Usage:
 **MacOs Linux only**